-The reclaimed UK tax (less our administration fee) will be credited to your Giving Account once we receive it from HMRC and, if applicable, Granted to your chosen Recipient.
+The reclaimed UK tax (less our administration fee) will be credited to your Giving Account once we receive it from HMRC and, if applicable, Granted to your chosen Partner.

-- Please note that once a Gift has been made, we will not usually be able to adjust the tax status of the Gift.
-However in exceptional circumstances, or where we have made an error, this may be possible.
+- Please note that once a Top-up has been made, we will not usually be able to adjust the tax status of the Top-up.
+However, in exceptional circumstances, or where we have made an error, this may be possible.

-- Under HMRC rules we are unable to reclaim tax if the Gift is on behalf of a group, company or another individual other than the Giving Account holder.
+- Under HMRC rules we are unable to reclaim tax if the Top-up is on behalf of a group, company or another individual other than the Giving Account holder.

-On request, we will provide you with a receipt for your Gift.
-You can use this to claim US tax relief on your Gift (if relevant).
+On request, we will provide you with a receipt for your Top-up.
+You can use this to claim US tax relief on your Top-up (if relevant).